Internship Youth Programs Instructor

-- Interns are expected to be a positive and enthusiastic team member throughout the duration of the internship.
+- Interns should be a positive and enthusiastic team member throughout the duration of the internship.

-- Gain experience teaching elementary-aged students • Build your teaching skill set by leading hands-on science lessons • Learn about how a garden can be used as a teaching tool • Make relationships with students, teachers, summer campers, and families • Write and implement creative lessons and activities • Have opportunities to connect children with gardens, food, and community • Community event/workshop involvement • And more!
+- Gain experience teaching elementary-aged students • Build your teaching skill set by leading hands-on science & nutrition lessons • Learn about how a garden can be used as a teaching tool • Build relationships with students, teachers, summer campers, & families • Write and implement creative lessons & activities • Have opportunities to connect children with gardens, food, & community • Community event/workshop involvement • Learn about YGP as a 501(c)3 nonprofit organization • And more!